BBC Radio Humberside: Programming

-Local programming is produced and broadcast from the BBC's Hull studios from 6am - 10pm on Mondays - Saturdays and from 6am - 6pm on Sundays.
+Local programming is produced and broadcast from the BBC's Hull studios from 6 am to 2 pm on Mondays to Fridays and for sports coverage.

-Off-peak programming originates from BBC Radio Leeds (weekday nights) and BBC Radio York (Sunday evenings).
+Off-peak programming originates from around the country, including the England-wide 10 pm–1 am late show which comes from London or Manchester and the England-wide Sunday evening show.

-During the station's downtime, BBC Radio Humberside simulcasts overnight programming from BBC Radio 5 Live and BBC Radio London.
+During the station's overnight downtime, BBC Radio Humberside simulcasts programming from BBC Radio 5 Live.